Tractability and Phase Transitions in Endogenous Network Formation: Myopic Network Formation

+The network formation process occurs in continuous time.
+Agents meet stochastically and, conditional on meeting, decide whether they want to change the state of the network.
+If the network state is $g$, agent $i$ meets agent $j$ at an exogenous Poisson rate $\lambda_{ij}(g)$, that can potentially depend on $g$.
+Following \cite{Mele2017AFormation}, I impose the following restriction on the meeting rates: \begin{assumption} The meeting rates satisfy $\lambda_{ij}(g) = \lambda_{ij}(\sigma_{ij}(g))$ for all dyads $ij$ and all networks $g$. \end{assumption} Assumption \ref{A:meeting_rates} means that the meeting rate for the dyad $ij$ is independent of whether it is present in the network, but can depend on the rest of the rest of the network.

-Once one agent $i$ has met agent $j$ through the stochastic meeting process, they make a decision to keep or change the state of their relationship through a discrete choice rule.
-Agent $i$ has an baseline utility $V_i(g)$ associated to network $g$, and that there are idiosyncratic shocks to this utility every time a choice is made.
-Conditional on a relationship being evaluated, the utility agent $i$ obtains from changing the state of their link to agent $j$ given a network $g$ is given by $u_{ij}^1(g)$, while the utility of not changing the state of the link is $u_{ij}^0(g)$.
+Conditional on meeting $j$, agent $i$ makes a decision to keep or change the state of their relationship through a discrete choice rule, parametrized by a set of utility functions $V: {\cal N} \times {\cal G} \to \mathbb{R}$.
+Agent $i$ has an baseline utility $V_i(g)$ associated to network $g$, and there are idiosyncratic shocks to this utility every time a choice is made.
+The utility agent $i$ obtains from changing the state of their link to agent $j$ given a network $g$ is given by $u_{ij}^1(g)$, while the utility of not changing the state of the link is $u_{ij}^0(g)$.
 In terms of the baseline utilities, these are given by